Help for Ukrainian refugees

 Guidance for sponsors (or 'hosts')

-Those who host Ukrainians through the scheme receive a ‘thank you’ payment, now increased to £500 for guests who have been in the country more than a year – including those who ‘rematch’ with new sponsors.
+Those who host Ukrainians through the scheme receive a ‘thank you’ payment of £500 for guests who have been in the country more than a year – including those who ‘rematch’ with new sponsors.
 The ‘thank you’ payments are available for two years where sponsors are willing to continue hosting.
 Payments are paused if guests are temporarily absent for more than four weeks.

 Individuals and groups can register here as potential sponsors.
 There is a page of FAQs on the scheme (with versions in Ukrainian and Russian) and separate guidance for sponsors.